mqiou/jadetech_salesanalysis/README.md

 - Bose headphones, Samsung webcam, and the Apple Airpods have had more sales and orders from loyalty members than from non-loyalty.
 - By 2022, across all regions, loyalty yearly AOV became greater than non-loyalty AOV.

-Recommendation: continue the loyalty program, potentially offer perks on the Apple iPhone for new loyalty members

 ## Refund Rates
 The average order value of refunds is $416, compared with the AOV of non-refunded items at $252.
 The overall refund rate is 6%, with the highest refund rate occurring in 2020 at 10% and the lowest refund rate occurring in 2022 at 0%.
 There may be a missing data issue because there were zero refunds from August 2021 onwards.